LXanii/GD-Optimizer/README.md

 # This is the Dev build.

-This is mainly used for ppl to help test the new versions.
+This is mainly used for people to help test the new versions.

 # Changelog